 The telemetry bands, as specified, start and stop at discrete frequencies.
-Telemetry transmitters transmitting PCM/FM or SOQPSK-TG/FQPSK-B/FQPSK-JR or ARTM CPM, even with optimal filtering, do not have discrete start and stop frequencies.
+Telemetry transmitters transmitting PCM/FM, SOQPSK-TG, or ARTM CPM, even with optimal filtering, do not have discrete start and stop frequencies.
 In order to determine a valid carrier frequency, the transmitter power, modulation scheme, and data rate must be known.
 The distance, in frequency, from the point in which the spectral masks, as described in Subsection 2.3.6, intersect the absolute value of -25 dBm equals the amount in which the transmitter carrier frequency must be from the band edge frequency.
-Subsection A.12 contains additional discussion and examples of center frequency determination when operating near telemetry band edges.
+Subsection A.11 contains additional discussion and examples of center frequency determination when operating near telemetry band edges.